How to Waterproof Acrylic Paint on Fabric

 When painting on fabric with acrylics it is best to use fabric medium to make acrylic paint permanent on fabric.
 For one thing, it improves the flexibility and adhesion of the paint onto the fabric.
 It also enhances blending and workability on all textiles and unprimed canvases.
-Fabric medium also makes the material softer even where paint is applied.
+Fabric medium also makes the material softer even where the paint is applied.
 Most importantly, it makes the painted fabric permanent after washing.
 The main ingredients in fabric medium are water-based binders which make your paint more flexible and workable.
 It will easily interlock between the fabric fibers to make a web of paint that won’t crack or flake off.

 Why Not Use Acrylic Paint on Fabric without Medium?

 Acrylic paint has tons of uses but I don’t recommend it on fabric by itself.
-If you don’t use a fabric medium your painted fabric surface will crack because acrylic paint on it’s own isn’t very flexible.
-Also, the medium makes your acrylic paint more workable – by this I mean that it makes the dry time a little longer.
+If you don’t use a fabric medium your painted fabric surface will crack because acrylic paint on its own isn’t very flexible.
+Also, the medium makes your acrylic paint more workable – by this, I mean that it makes the dry time a little longer.
 This is an important consideration for fabric painting because it can take a little longer to paint sections of fabric.
-The workability of the fabric medium allows you to go back and smooth out any paint on fabric so that it doesn’t dry and get clumpy on you.
+The workability of the fabric medium allows you to go back and smooth out any paint on the fabric so that it doesn’t dry and get clumpy on you.

 Best Acrylic Paint Fabric Medium

-There are several fabric mediums on the market but the Martha Steward Fabric Medium (click here for the current price) is the only one can be mixed with any brand of acrylic paint.
+There are several fabric mediums on the market but the Martha Steward Fabric Medium (click here for the current price) is the only one that can be mixed with any brand of acrylic paint.
 Paints mixed with the Martha Steward Fabric Medium hold up to washing time and time again.
 Also, I haven’t seen any color fading as the medium is very opaque.
-Last it makes the painted area very soft, almost like the painted portions ares just part of the fabric.
+Last it makes the painted area very soft, almost like the painted portions are just part of the fabric.

 How to Make Framed Wall Art with Fabric